JoFrhwld/chunkup/README.md

     trim: Last 1 position(s) not reached.
 ```

+# Installation

+    pip install chunkup

+After installing chunkup, the `chunkup` command line script should be added to your path, and should be available from anywhere.
+Test it out by opening a new terminal and running

+    chunkup -h

 # Usage

 This usage example pulls down [Episode #20: I Want to Break Free](http://gimletmedia.com/episode/20-i-want-to-break-free/) of Reply All.
 The mp3 is 41.5M.